Events / Upcoming

 Vision Health Canada

-During our 2026 conference series, VHC will aim to move beyond just discussion to deliver practical strategies, based on the latest data and driven by a shared commitment with our community to a future where no Canadian faces preventable blindness.
-Together, we hope to spark the translation of research into practice and policy into action.
+During our 2026 conference series, VHC has moved beyond just discussion to deliver practical strategies based on the latest data and driven by a shared commitment with our community to a future where no Canadian faces preventable blindness.
+Together, we will continue to spark the translation of research into practice and policy into action.